Updated - 28th of January, 2014.

 Traveling forward in time to the early 1900's, a view showing the Bijou Theater,and as luck has it on a rainy evening all one had to do was to catch the trolleydown to the show, stopping right outside on the corner of Prichard Street.

-Another very similar postcard taken at around the same era as the card above - can be found below,it has been taken from where the trolley stands in the above image and gives a very good view of theOld Whitney Block on the right hand side between the power poles when viewing.Click below to view this image
+Another very similar postcard taken at around the same era as the card above - can be found below,it has been taken from where the trolley stands in the above image and gives a very good view of theOld Whitney Block on the right hand side between the power poles when viewing.NOTE - the image can be enlarged once the page opens !Click below to view this image

 The above link is made possible by the Fitchburg Historical Society.

-One actress to perform at the Bijou Theater for many years was Grace Emmettwho played Mrs. Murphy - this painting having hung in the Theater until it closed.Click below to view this image
+One actress to perform at the Bijou Theater for many years was Grace Emmettwho played Mrs. Murphy - this painting having hung in the Theater until it closed.NOTE - the image can be enlarged once the page opens !Click below to view this image

 ** New Whitney Block